tkellogg/Jump-Location/Readme.md

 `j mo d` if you really want to go to `MongoDB.FSharp\bin\Debug`.
 You can issue a `j mo d`. `mo` matches `MongoDB.FSharp` and `d` matches `Debug`.

+`j` internally calls `Push-Location`, so you can navigate back in your visited locations stack with `popd` or special Jump-Location query `j -`.

 Quick Primer on `jumpstat`
 --------------------------